About Us

 Llamas are very popular in Machu Picchu

-Machu Picchu is a must-visit for anyone arriving in Cusco.
-However, it is not just its rich cultural heritage that makes it attractive, but also its impressive biodiversity.
+Machu Picchu is one of the most visited destinations in Peru.
+However, it is not only its rich cultural heritage that makes it attractive, but also its impressive biodiversity.

 The Ecological Importance of Machu Picchu

-The biodiversity present in Machu Picchu is of global importance, as its conservation involves protecting various habitats, each with an immense variety of flora and fauna species.
+The biodiversity present in Machu Picchu is of global importance, as its conservation means protecting diverse habitats, each with a variety of plant and animal species.

 The conservation area of the Historic Sanctuary of Machu Picchu holds an immense amount of biodiversity.
-It houses approximately 20% of Peru's total flora and 12% of the national fauna.
+Within it, there is a remarkable diversity of flora and fauna, with thousands of species recorded in the sanctuary.

-This remarkable diversity makes Machu Picchu an ecosystem of vital importance for the study and conservation of Peruvian biodiversity.
+This remarkable diversity makes Machu Picchu an ecosystem of vital importance for the study and conservation of Peru’s biodiversity.

-The diversity of flora present in the citadel of Machu Picchu includes almost 3,400 different species, approximately 20% of those present throughout the national territory, reaffirming the importance of this protected area.
+The flora diversity of the Historic Sanctuary of Machu Picchu includes thousands of species recorded throughout the national territory, reaffirming the importance of this protected area.

 Orchids of Machu Picchu

-Orchids (Orchidaceae) are plants that stand out for their extraordinary beauty, colors, and fragrances, making them the main attraction in terms of flora.
+Orchids (Orchidaceae) are plants that stand out for their extraordinary beauty, colors, and aromas, becoming the main attraction in terms of flora.

-Approximately 400 species of orchids have been found within the Historic Sanctuary of Machu Picchu, and it is believed that there are still undiscovered species.
+Around 400 species of orchids have been recorded within the Historic Sanctuary of Machu Picchu, and it is believed that there are still species yet to be discovered.

 The destruction of their habitat, caused by forest fires and indiscriminate extraction by illegal traders, has led to a significant decrease in the number of species.